-"And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others."
 We are told here that men walk according the prince of the power of air.
-They walk, they live their lives according to Satan's unholy and false suggestions as to what they ought to think and how they ought to live.
-And if we can recall Eve's experience in the garden of Eden, what did Satan do?
+They walk, they live their lives according to Satan's unholy and false suggestions as to what they ought to think, and how they ought to live.
+And if we will recall Eve's experience in the garden of Eden, what did Satan do?
 He attempted to mix lies with the truth and make the lie seem very reasonable.
-Look at Genesis 3: 1 - "Now the serpent was more cunning than any beast of the field which the Lord God had made."
+Look at Genesis 3: 1-5 - "Now the serpent was more cunning than any beast of the field which the Lord God had made."
 "And he said to the woman, 'Has God indeed said, 'You shall not eat of every tree of the garden" "And the woman said to the serpent, 'We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God has said, 'you shall not eat it, nor shall you touch it, lest you die."
 "Then the serpent said the woman, 'You will not surely die."
 "For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil."

-And you know the rest of the story, Eve saw that the tree was good for food, that it was pleasant tho the eyes, and a tree desirable to make one wise, she took of its fruit and ate it.
+And you know the rest of the story, Eve saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate it.
 And she gave to her husband with her, and he ate.
-This leads me to think that when Satan is referred to as the prince of the power of the air, that he is an spirit being, who seems as it were, to hover in the air over those whom he wants to deceive; in this case, all of mankind.
-He is a prince over all the demonic angelic beings, and he has a kingdom and rules by craft and deceit.
+This leads me to think that when Satan is referred to as the prince of the power of the air, that he is a spirit being, who seems as it were, to hover in the air over those whom he wants to deceive; in this case, all of mankind.
+He is a prince over all the demonic angelic beings, and he has a kingdom.

+In that kingdom he rules by craft and deception over people who are blinded to the truth by his working.
 It is a kingdom of darkness and not light.
 It says in our text that he now works in the sons of disobedience.
-That is, all those who do not know God, all those who are dead in their trespasses and sins, he works in their lives; even making suggestion to their minds and hearts, how they ought to live in rebellion to God and to His word, so that He will be neglected, ignored, despised, and dishonored by them.
+That is, all those who do not know God, all those who are dead in their trespasses and sins.
+He works in their lives, even making suggestions to their minds and hearts, as to how they ought to live in rebellion to God and to His word.
+And he does this, so that God will be neglected, ignored, despised, and dishonored by people.
+He works in conjunction with the fallen flesh of mankind; trying to promote their ultimate satisfaction in relation to this world and its pleasures.
+He tempts them, as they walk through this world.
+He works in the sons of disobedience, to try to convince them to seek to obtain power, and to get glory for themselves.

-He works in conjunction with the fallen flesh of mankind; trying to promote their ultimate satisfaction in relation to this world and its pleasures, this world and trying to obtain power and glory to ourselves.
-But in the process of that, people's lives are ruined by his lying suggestions, because he promotes rebellion and sin and false doctrine and religious practices which act as a substitute for the true religion of the Bible and following Christ.
+But in the process of that, people's lives are ruined by his lying suggestions.
+This is because he promotes rebellion and their sinning against God.
+He will try through false teachers to promote false doctrine.
+He promotes religious practices which act as a substitute for the true religion of the Bible and following Christ.
 His being the prince of the power of the air means that he would like to control and direct what men believe about God and the Bible.
 If you look at a concordance under the word, "air", you find some interesting verses in this regard.